 5. Hit the town for Kansas City nightlife

-- Worlds of Fun is an amusement park suitable for all ages.
+- Worlds of Fun on 4545 Worlds of Fun Ave is an amusement park suitable for all ages.

-- Opened since 1914, Union Station hosts exhibits, movies, restaurants, and a science center in a historic train station.
+- Opened since 1914, Union Station at30 W Pershing Road hosts exhibits, movies, restaurants, and a science center in a historic train station.

-- If you’re looking to get some shopping done, check out The Plaza, a high end American shopping center with many delicious restaurants, check it out during the colder months to see the Christmas lights
+- If you’re looking to get some shopping done, check out The Country Club Plaza on 4706 Broadway Blvd, a high-end American shopping center with many delicious restaurants, check it out during the colder months to see the Christmas lights

 - Feeling up for an easy day trip?
 Check out The University of Kansas in the historic and upbeat college town of Lawrence and drive through KU’s campus.
 You won’t regret it.